AliExpress Supplier Risk: How to Verify Reliable Sellers in 2026

 By the time you realize the product is never coming, your customer has already waited two weeks and filed a complaint.

-3. Inflated Store Metrics
+3. Unverified Store Metrics

 A product that normally sells for $8-12 across multiple sellers is listed at $2.50 by one store.
 The price is designed to attract bargain-hunting dropshippers.
 What happens next varies: you might receive a garbage product, nothing at all, or a correct item the first time (to build trust) followed by junk on subsequent orders once you have committed to the supplier.